 Students enroll in four courses for 15 quarter credits.
-The 15 weeks including two weeks of field trips in Italy and nine days of break for independent travel.
+The 15 weeks include two weeks of field trips in Italy and nine days of break for independent travel.
 All instruction is provided by local professionals, and students will study Italian language with a native speaker.
-Courses go beyond academic issues to focus on the student’s professional and personal development.
+Courses go beyond academic issues to focus on student’s creative, professional and personal development.

 Rome: Old & New, Big & Small

 Rome offers thousands of years of sustainable design solutions to human culture and environmental design.
 In Rome students can explore exciting design problems both in the heart of the historic city, in its modern suburbs, and in other unique settings around Italy.
 In Rome you can experience and study over 2,000 years of design expression from the works of ancients through the contemporary designs of Richard Meier, Renzo Piano, Massimiliano Fuksas and Zaha Hadid.
 Rome offers the chance for peer-learning workshops with Italian students and hands-on seminars in historic conservation and urban development.